kkrishnan90/gcp-transcoding-nodejs/README.md

-# Transcoding API GCP - Demo
+# Transcoding API - Google Cloud Platform Demo

 This demo is built with Nodejs SDK and Google Cloud Transcoding API.
 It will act as a REST endpoint for the calls from the frontend clients.